jmillican/ml_projects_in_progress/RUNNING_NOTES.md

 * Ok so this isn't going great.
 I'm going to commit the current state, including some debugging.
 And have another go - but this time I'll try to predict the "value" of making a move, instead of just whether or not it's a good one.
 Gemini seems to suggest that this could be along the lines of Q-learning, which I should look up.
 * I suspect I shouldn't just reward "not losing" states, but should reward flags.
 And maybe I should actually change the board to give you a win state if you've flagged all of the mines, and a lose state if you've flagged a non-mine.

+* Something I really should have done before is playing off the model against random.
+All play-throughs look bad to a human player who knows the game; but if the model is consistently out-lasting random (even if not winning the game), then it's presumably hit some medium level of success.
+* Actually doing this is quite promising.
+With a couple of different random seeds I'm seeing:
+    - Model wins: 794, RNG wins: 55, Draws: 151
+    - Model wins: 803, RNG wins: 55, Draws: 142
+ - ...so it's not good per se, but it's better than random.
+(Random against itself with a different seed is pretty even, unsurprisingly).